wizeline/AcademyAlexaSwift/README.md

 - Add the name of the database in the _name_ field, also input your _admin_ and _password_ database in their respective fields.

 ##### Building and running the project
-You can install dependences and build project with `swift build`
+Install dependences and build project with
+`swift build`

-If success, you can run the project with `./.build/debug/SwiftEcho`
+If successful, run the project with `./.build/debug/SwiftEcho`
-Your server will be running into the port 8081.
+Your server will run into the port 8081.

 Also, you can generate the xcode project using.
 `swift package generate-xcodeproj`